 - Abandonment

-In cases where the mother is abroad and unable to care for her child, the court won’t deny her of her custodial rights and grant it to the father.
-You can read more about this situation here.
+In cases where the mother is abroad and unable to care for her child, the court won’t deny her of her custody rights and grant it to the father.

 Does the father have any rights over his illegitimate child?